 Applicants for scholarships must have:

 We strongly encourage people belonging to national or ethnic, linguistic, religious or racialized minorities, as well as Indigenous people to apply for the Summer School.

 Location and Institutions

 The summer school will be held in-person at the University of Public Service (Budapest).
-Preparatory information and learning materials will be available via an online learning platform.
-Some guest lectures will be delivered in a hybrid format.
+Preparatory information and learning materials will be available via the Moodle online learning platform.
+Some guest lectures may be delivered in a hybrid format.